RuanMV/ICT342/README.md

 # ICT342
 Final year project for ICT342

-APK added at top level for easy install.
+APK added in app folder for easy install.